Ed Feighan

-Edward Farrell "Ed" Feighan (born October 22, 1947) is a former American politician.
+Edward Farrell Feighan (born October 22, 1947) is a former American politician.
 He served as a member of the Ohio House of Representatives, and as a Democratic Party U.S. Representative from 1983 to 1993, serving Ohio's 19th congressional district.

 Early life and education

 Feighan was born in Lakewood, Ohio.
 He graduated in 1965 from St. Edward High School, an all-boys Catholic high school on Cleveland's west side.
 In 1969, he earned a Bachelor of Arts from Loyola University in New Orleans, LA.
 He attended Cleveland State University College of Law at Cleveland State University while serving in the legislature and received his Juris Doctor in 1978.

 Political career

 Feighan was first elected to public office as a State Representative from Cleveland, Ohio, in 1972.
 He served for six years in the Ohio Legislature until his election as a Cuyahoga County Commissioner, a position he held from 1979 to 1983.

 In 1977, Feighan ran for Mayor of Cleveland, but lost a narrow race to Dennis Kucinich, who also later became a member of Congress.

 He was not a candidate for renomination in 1992 to the 103rd Congress, presumably due to his involvement in the House banking scandal and the specter of a primary fight against fellow incumbent Mary Rose Oakar due to redistricting.